 The main symptom is retching, but being unable to vomit.
 Other signs may include:

 - Difficulty breathing

 - Swollen abdomen

 - Shock: the swollen stomach will start to press on blood vessels, blocking blood and oxygen, and the dog will collapse

 If you see any of the above signs, rush your dog to the veterinarian immediately.
 As the stomach swells, it can burst.

-Gastric dilatation and volvulus is fairly easy to diagnose.
-Your veterinarian will only need to perform x-rays and ultrasounds to check if the stomach is only bloated, or if it twisted.
+Gastric dilatation and volvulus are fairly easy to diagnose.
+Your veterinarian will only need to perform x-rays and ultrasounds to check if the stomach is bloated or twisted.

 GDV is a life-threatening emergency and requires immediate treatment.

 Treatment consists of:

 - Untwisting the stomach and releasing the gas: the veterinarian will use a stomach tube and pump, and this will relieve pressure on the blood vessels